-Brown Booby: This large, gull-like seabird is mostly dark brown with white under wing coverts, belly and vent.
-It has a blue-gray bill and yellow legs and feet.
+Brown Booby: This large seabird is mostly dark brown with white under wing coverts, belly and vent.
+It has a blue-gray to yellow bill and yellow legs and feet.
 To acquire food, it plunge dives from 30 to 50 feet.
 It feeds on parrot fish, flatfish, mullets and other fish.
 It has alternating strong rapid wing beats and glides.
 The sexes are similar.

 Range and Habitat